Launching soon. The Holiday Doctor is not yet open to patients. Everything below describes how the service will work once we go live.

 Drug allergies in writing are safest.

-Most useful piece of evidence for continuity requests.
+Most useful piece of evidence for repeat prescription requests.

 Speeds things up for specialist access.